-Analog input functions, such as ADC and comparator inputs, are not shown in the priority lists.
-These inputs are active when the I/O pin is set for Analog mode using the ANSELx registers.
-Digital output functions may control the pin when it is in Analog mode with the priority shown below in Table 11-2.
+Each pin defaults to the PORT latch data after Reset.
+Other functions are selected with the peripheral pin select logic.
+See Section 12.0 "Peripheral Pin Select (PPS) Module" for more information.
+Analog input functions, such as ADC inputs, are not shown in the peripheral pin select lists.
+These inputs are active when the I/O pin is set for Analog mode using the ANSELA register.
+Digital output functions may continue to control the pin when it is in Analog mode.